The Frame Before the Shot

 Why start a blog now?

-We will talk gear.
-We will talk hustle.
-We will talk about why photography still matters in a world that scrolls faster than it feels.
+We will also talk about why photography still matters in a world that scrolls faster than it feels.

 Welcome to the blog.